Ron O'Neal: Career

 In 1969, he appeared in the Broadway play Ceremonies in Dark Old Men.

 That same year, he acted in Charles Gordone's Pulitzer Prize-winning play No Place to Be Somebody, he garnered even more attention, co-winning an Obie Award with Nathan George, along with several other prizes.

 From there, he moved on to cinema with two minor roles in Move (1970) and The Organization (1971), after which he was contacted by a friend from Cleveland, screenwriter Phillip Fenty, who suggested he star in an all-black film about a drug dealer.
 Although shot on a meager budget, the film, Super Fly (1972), went on to become a major hit at the box office.

 The success of that film led to a sequel, Super Fly T.N.T.
 (1973), which O'Neal himself directed, and in which he reprised his role as Youngblood Priest.
 Nevertheless, the movie was a box office failure.
 Afterward, he was frequently typecast as a pimp or drug dealer.

 In 1975, he acted in on Broadway, replacing another actor, in All Over Town under the direction of Dustin Hoffman.
 He also appeared in Shakespeare plays during the 1970s, including Othello, Macbeth and The Taming of the Shrew.

 During those years, film roles that went beyond stock characters were few and far between, notable exceptions being his roles in Brothers (1977), the television movie Brave New World (1980), and the miniseries The Sophisticated Gents (1981).
 He had a number of television guest appearances, frequently playing detective roles.
 He played a recurring role as police detective, Isadore Smalls, in the TV series The Equalizer, which ran for three seasons in the mid-1980s and starred British actor, Edward Woodward.
 He played the primary antagonist, the Cuban Colonel Ernesto Bella, in 1984's Red Dawn.
 In 1988, O'Neal had a recurring role as Mercer Gilbert on the popular NBC television sitcom A Different World, playing the wealthy father of the spoiled southern belle Whitley Gilbert (Jasmine Guy).
 His appearances lasted through 1992.
 In 1996, he appeared in the blaxploitation reunion film Original Gangstas.

 Personal life

 O'Neal was first married to actress Carol Tillery Banks, from November 1973 until 1980 (divorced), and then to Audrey Pool, from 1993 until his death in 2004.

+On November 17, 1984, O'Neal was stabbed at a restaurant in West Hollywood, California, following an argument.